Morphogenesis (architecture firm)

 Morphogenesis is an Indian architectural firm founded by Manit Rastogi and Sonali Rastogi in 1996.

 History

 The firm was established by Manit and Sonali Rastogi in 1996.
 The first project of the company was with Apollo Tyres.
-Manit is a Fellow of the Indian Institute of Architects and the Royal Society of Arts, UK.
+Manit is a Fellow of the Indian Institute of Architects and Royal Society of Arts.
 Manit has also been a director of Sushant School of Art and Architecture, Gurgaon (2009–2011).
 Manit is active in efforts towards reclaiming the Nullahs of Delhi and transforming them into a green and sustainable network.
 He has also presented a proposal for rock-cut architecture for Amarnath caves.

 Sonali Rastogi is a fellow at Indian Institute of Architects (IIA), the Royal Society of the Arts (RSA), UK, and was a member of the Delhi Urban Arts Commission.

 Projects and work portfolio

 Morphogenesis has worked with clients from various industries.
 Their major clients include: